tweibley/legate/docs/refactor-app.md

 *   **Dependencies Between Routes**: If routes in one module redirect to or trigger HTMX swaps that are handled by routes in another module, ensure these interactions remain seamless.
 This is generally handled well by Sinatra.
 *   **Private Method Access**: Confirm that private methods like `_start_agent` and `_stop_agent` can be successfully called from the modules using `app.send(:method_name, args)`.

-This refactoring will set a solid foundation for future development and make the codebase easier to manage.
+This refactoring will set a solid foundation for future development and make the codebase easier to manage. **[Refactoring Complete]**